acidbubbles/vam-collider-editor/README.md

 - A _collider_ is the bounds against which something will collide.
 While usually attached to a rigidbody to give it a shape, sometimes they are used for custom collisions and are not attached to any rigidbody.
 - An _autocollider_ is a custom concept in VaM that allows creating a series of rigidbodies and colliders automatically.
 This is used for breast and glutes, for example.
 - An _autocollidergroup_ is also a custom concept in VaM that drives multiple _autocolliders_ together.
+- A _GPU collider_ is a collider that affects hair and clothes.

 ## Articles